Networked-Community/networked-community/README.md

 The project needs to be able to quickly be cloned and set up by local developers, with a focus on making sure our coding doesn’t conflict with one another's.
 With it, we need to set up a proper Continuous Integration/Continuous Deployment pipeline in Azure to deploy these sites, and to update them as changes to the overall software happen.

-### MILESTONES
+### HIGH-LEVEL MILESTONES

-1. Properly source-control this project and include CI/CD Pipelines
+1. Properly source-control this project and add Azure Pipelines
 2. Create a new [Bootstrap](https://getbootstrap.com/) based template (our current one cannot be redistributed)
 3. "Coming Soon" Page
 4. Master Layout